 I always thought that my dad would live until he was 90 or more.
+He had such a joy of living.
 It took me by surprise when he passed away so quickly last year, as I mentioned in an earlier post in this journal.
 It has been difficult for me to write about this special visit we had from Grandpa Claude a few years ago.
 Little did we know, back then, that God would call him home so soon.

 We did see my father on a few more occasions before he passed away.
 Each time, although he was getting visibly more tired, we had a great time together, both in California and in Indiana.
 We enjoyed many more brats on the barbecue, laughs, and red wine.